winitzki/scall/tutorial/programming_dhall.md

 let _ = assert : showTreeCBool flattenedTreeC ≡ "[ [ True, True ], [ False, [ True, False ] ] ]"
 ```

+#### The possibly-empty binary tree

+#### The free monad

-The binary tree is an example of a "tree-like" monad: a data structure with the shape of a tree.
+The binary tree is an example of a "tree-like" monad, that is, a monad whose data structure has the shape of a tree.
 Other examples of tree-like monads are trees that branch in three instead of in two sub-trees, or trees with more complicated branching shape, with extra data on each branch point, and so on.

 In many cases, the choice of branching can be described by a functor `F`.